BLUE OR PURPLE CORN - A SPECIAL FOOD FOR DEVELOPMENT

 These are the same nutrients found in other bluish foods such as blueberries, blackberries, grapes and raisins.
 However, we much prefer the xanthenes in the purple corn rather than those in the berries because fruit is too yin for optimum health.
 Purple corn is much more yang, which we find to be much healthier today.
 To read about the problems with fruit, read Fruit-Eating on this site.

 Storing purple corn.
 Purple or blue corn kernels should be stored in a cool, dry location.
 Purple corn chips will store for a few months in a cool place.
 Inside the refrigerator is fine.
-Purple corn tortillas and flour spoil quickly and are best kept in the freezer.

 HOW IMPORTANT IS A TRACE OF LIME IN PURPLE CORN CHIPS?